ilkka-torma/diddy/README.md

 # Diddy
 Diddy: Python toolbox for analysis of infinite discrete dynamical systems

+## SFT

+The file `sft.py` contains a thin wrapper class for defining a shift of finite type over a 2-dimensional gridlike graph.
+The set of nodes of the graph is **Z² × nodes**, and its alphabet is **alph**.
+This corresponds to a **Z²**-SFT whose alphabet is **alph^nodes**.
+The forbidden patterns should be given as a list of dictionaries.

 ## Period automaton

-The file `period_automaton.py` contains a class that represents the set of **v**-periodic configurations of a binary 2D shift of finite type on a gridlike graph.
+The file `period_automaton.py` contains a class that represents the set of **v**-periodic configurations of a 2D shift of finite type on a gridlike graph.
 It also contains functions for finding minimum-density configurations in such automata, and a command line interface for accessing them.

 ### Command line interface